 The use of electronic audio or video devices that transmit information from any location in the facility to the bench is not permitted.
 Computers may be used in the bench areas during the match for statistical purposes only.

 Games Committee

-Preliminary Round.
-The games committee shall consist of the NCAA site representative, the tournament director and the head official.
+Regionals.
+The games committee shall consist of the NCAA site representative(s) and the tournament director.

 Finals.
-The games committee will be the men's volleyball committee, the tournament director and the head official.
+The games committee will be the women's volleyball committee.

 Match Schedule